Steering damper

-Originally designed in 1966 by Leonard R Jordan Jr the steering damper, or steering stabiliser is a damping device designed to inhibit an undesirable, uncontrolled movement or oscillation of a vehicle steering mechanism, a phenomenon known in motorcycling as the death wobble.
+The steering damper or steering stabiliser is a damping device designed to inhibit an undesirable, uncontrolled movement or oscillation of a vehicle steering mechanism, a phenomenon known in motorcycling as the death wobble.
 The stabilizer absorbs unwanted energy in the side to side motion allowing the forks and shocks to work properly.
 Many things can cause a motorcycle chassis to get upset such as slamming on brakes, rough road, and lastly improper setup.
-An upset chassis can be a great deal of danger for the rider often times resulting in a crash.
+An upset chassis can be a great deal of danger for the rider oftentimes resulting in a crash.
 A steering stabilizer slows those movements down resulting in the rider feeling more comfortable on the motorcycle.

 On motorcycles

 Sport bikes have a short wheelbase and an aggressive steering geometry to provide the ability to make very quick changes in direction.
 This has the harmful side-effect of making the bike less stable, more prone to feedback from uneven road surfaces, and more difficult to control.
 If the front wheel significantly deviates from the direction of travel when it touches down, it may cause an unwanted wobble.
 Steering dampers are factory installed on most sport motorcycles as well as contemporary racing bikes to counter these behaviors.

-Steering dampers are also mounted to off-road motorcycles such as motocross and off road bikes.
+Steering dampers are also mounted to off-road motorcycles such as motocross and off-road bikes.
 A damper helps keep the bike tracking straight over difficult terrain such as ruts, rocks, and sand, and also smooths out jolts through the handlebars at the end of jumps.
 They also reduce arm fatigue by reducing the effort to control the handlebars.
 While they do help with less fatigue they will not completely take it away.